Sheila Kiscaden

-Sheila Kiscaden is a United States politician, community volunteer, and organizational development consultant.
+Sheila Kiscaden (born April 21, 1946) is an American politician, community volunteer, and organizational development consultant.
 She was elected in 2012 to be one of the 7 Olmsted County Board of Commissioners and represents a district within Rochester, Minnesota.
 Olmsted County, Minnesota Commissioners serve on a non-partisan board: there are no party designations or endorsements.

 Kiscaden is a former Minnesota State Senator from District 30, which includes much of Rochester and nearby rural areas.
 She was first elected to the Senate in 1992 as a Republican.
 In 2002, after being denied the Republican endorsement at the senate district convention, she ran as a member of the Independence Party of Minnesota.
 That fall she defeated the Republican candidate and a Democratic challenger in a three-way race.

 Despite being elected as a member of the Independence Party, Kiscaden still caucused with the Republicans until they publicly separated from her.
 She was invited to join the Minnesota Democratic-Farmer-Labor Party (DFL) caucus, which she did, though she did not formally join that party until January 2006.

 In January 2006, Kiscaden became a candidate for Lieutenant Governor of Minnesota with DFLer Kelly Doran in his bid for governor.
 He dropped out of the race after only a couple of months.
 Kiscaden had endorsed another member of the DFL to succeed her in the legislature.
 Her most recent term in the State Senate ended in January 2007.
 Although recruited to run for Congress and to return to the Minnesota State Senate, Kiscaden chose to run for County Commissioner.